(b. Vigo, 1999)

 I work between image, sculpture and installation, in what I try to think of as the place or scene of the photograph.
 That place is often perceived as a freeze frame: an image that blurs and does not quite settle.
 Shop windows covered in mist are no longer hyper-visible, duty-free floors resemble galaxies and floodlights can be blinding.
 I am attracted to that point where looking is almost an intrusive gesture.

-I often use spaces associated with circulation and consumption, designed to facilitate movement and organise desire.
-Despite promising access and transparency, they rely on infrastructures that regulate visibility.
-I am interested in these display architectures as devices that direct the gaze and condition the body’s experience.
+I often use spaces associated with circulation and consumption, designed to organise desire.
+Despite promising access and transparency, they rely on infrastructures that regulate visibility and employ deceptive tactics.
+I am interested in these exhibition architectures as devices that direct the gaze and condition the bodily experience.

-My installations tend to work like film sets, where you can enter the scene and the objects are almost props: they don’t quite do what is expected of them.
-Barriers are more slippery, but not more effective; gym towels are not fully bleached by going through industrial laundry cycles; windows don’t allow full visibility because they are covered in soap.
-There is a certain aesthetic of error, of deception revealed: like sneaking in, noiselessly, and being discovered.
+My installations tend to function like film sets, where you can enter the scene and the objects are almost like props: they do not do exactly what is expected of them.
+The barriers are more slippery, but no more effective; the gym towels are not completely bleached after going through industrial laundry cycles; the windows do not allow full visibility because they are covered in soap.
+There is a certain aesthetic of error, of deception revealed: like sneaking in noiselessly and being discovered.

-I appropriate gestures of maintenance and objects linked to the body and the surface.
-Through enlargement, repetition or obstruction, I displace ornamental or display elements to render them structural; the decorative organises the space and reconfigures other, less triumphant, more affective frameworks and possibilities.
+I appropriate gestures of maintenance and promises of desire.
+Through enlargement, repetition and obstruction, I displace and exhaust these promises until the illusion begins to fail, reconfiguring other, less triumphant, more affective frameworks and possibilities.